10 Best Herbal Tinctures For Edema

 silybum marianum tincture

-Silybum marianum, also known as milk thistle, is a herbal remedy commonly used in the form of a tincture to support liver health and reduce inflammation.
+Silybum marianum, also known as milk thistle, is a herbal remedy commonly used in the form of tinctures to support liver health and potentially aid in the management of edema.

 3. Vitex agnus-castus